tekknolagi/tekknolagi.github.com/_posts/2023-09-19-compiling-ml-models.md

 ---
 title: Compiling ML models to C for fun
 layout: post
 description: We make micrograd fly with a little compiler magic.
-In this post, we'll write a ML model compiler from scratch.
+In this post, we'll write a ML compiler from scratch.
 date: 2023-09-19
 ---